MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyPackageAssignmentOperation.md

 # New-CsBatchPolicyPackageAssignmentOperation

 ## SYNOPSIS
+NOTE: This cmdlet is currently only available in limited preview in the pre-release Teams PowerShell module.
+A batch may only contain up to 1000 users at this time.

 This cmdlet submits an operation that applies a policy package to a batch of users in a tenant.